KobeyB/Tac/README.md

 # Tac
 Note: This project is **unfinished**.
 The game still requires a few cards to be implemented and some features are not available yet such as saving and loading a game.
-I also plan to _rewrite_ most of the code using design patterns such as MVC (Model, View, Controller) to make code more manageable.
-That being said, the game is playable but you may experience the occasional bug when you or the computer tries to make a move.
+I also plan to _rewrite_ most of the code using design patterns such as the MVC (Model, View, Controller) pattern to make the code more manageable.
+That being said, the game is playable but there are still some bugs that need to be worked out.

 ![alt text](Images/Tac-Preview.png)
 ___